affggh/magiskboot_mingw_pybind/README.md

 # MagiskBoot - Boot Image Modification Tool
 The most complete tool for unpacking and repacking Android boot images.
+pybind11 on magiskboot on mingw32/64

 **Note**: This is a minimal (dirty) copy of topjohnwu's [MagiskBoot](https://github.com/topjohnwu/Magisk/tree/master/native/src/boot).